Rabbies_Logotype_Hero_Navy_RGB_AW.png

 You'd be surprised the number of times we get asked "It's going to be raining while I'm on tour - is the tour still going ahead?"

 This is the UK.
 If we stopped doing things every time it rained, we'd never get anything done.
 So the answer is yes!
-Your tour is still going ahead, so make sure you bring a waterproof jacket.
+Your small-group tour is still going ahead, so make sure you bring a waterproof jacket.
 Umbrellas are good - but only to a point.
 They're inconvenient and not suitable when the wind picks up.

 2. Good shoes